zenywallet/caprese/README.md

 The send commands executed by another worker thread invoke a server dispatch-level thread to execute the sending process.
 The number of threads in the `server:` block is the number of *serverWorkerNum* in the `config:` block.
 The same worker threads are used even in a multi-port configuration with multiple `server:` blocks, and the number of threads remains the same.

 One of the reasons for creating Caprese is stream encryption.
-The common method of stream encryption using a web proxy server in a separate process seems inefficient.
+The common method of stream encryption using a reverse proxy server in a separate process seems inefficient.
 To reduce context switches, it would be better to handle stream encryption in the same thread context as the SSL process, like the `server:` block in the Caprese.

 #### Thread context variables
 Put before the `routes:` block in the `server:` block.
 Um, how do I access it?